 Hubli or Hubballi is one of the fastest-growing cities in the state of Karnataka, and the second-largest city in the state after Bangalore.
 Lying on the 'Golden Quadrilateral' this multi-faceted city is also known as the cultural, educational, and music capital of the state.
-Hubli is often called Chotta Mumbai due to its immense commercial development.
-Apart from being home to almost one lakh small and medium scale industries, the city is a major center for commodity .....
+The city boasts numerous monuments and monasteries, that can be visited as part of Hubli tour packages.
+Hubli .....

 Distance (From Hampi): 170 Kms

 Trip Duration (From Hampi - Including Travel): Full Day

 #12 of 25 Places to Visit in Hampi